bosshogg86/netflix-clone/README.md

-# Netflix clone
+# Shoflix

-A Netflix clone made with react and redux.
-The user may browse by category and view trailers by clicking on a show/movie.
-This clone is deployed with firebase.
+A Netflix style video previewer.
+Makes an API call to render movies and shows by category.
+Some of the movie/show's play a trailer on a click.
+Deployed with firebase.
 ## Built With

 - [React](https://reactjs.org/)